Skip to main content

 Dear [Payroll Contact / HR Contact],

-After checking the payslip against my bank payment and work records, I noticed that the amount paid appears to be [Amount Paid], while I expected [Expected Amount].
-The difference seems to be [Difference Amount].
+I have compared my payslip with my bank payment and work records and noticed that the amount paid was [Amount Paid], while I expected [Expected Amount].
+This results in a difference of [Difference Amount].

-I may be missing something in the calculation, so I would appreciate it if you could review the payslip and confirm whether there has been an error.
-I have attached [payslip / timesheet / rota / contract extract] to make the check easier.
+If I have overlooked something in the calculation, please let me know.
+I would appreciate it if you could review the payslip and confirm whether there is an error.
+I have attached [payslip / timesheet / rota / contract extract] for your reference.

-If the amount is incorrect, please let me know when the correction can be made and whether it will be paid separately or included in the next payroll run.
+If the amount is incorrect, please let me know when the correction can be made and whether it will be paid separately or included in the next payroll cycle.

 Thank you for looking into this.